 When Eurocom sadly closed its doors for the last time in November 2012, I was ready for my next adventure.
 From there, I began work on my 19th title, bringing enhanced cinematics to Rare’s (Microsoft Games Studios) Kinect Sports Rivals for the Xbox One.

 I have to say, working for Microsoft, albeit on a short term contract, was a pretty great experience.
-After the project wrapped up, I did a brief stint at the awesome Axis Animation on a couple of great titles, before hopping across to Pinewood Studios to work on a fantastic movie project.
-Working on short term contracts has been a novel experience for me, but I’d urge anyone contemplating doing the same to go for it as you’ll get to work on some really varied and exciting stuff.
-And as for me, where next?
-I haven’t decided yet, but I’m certainly up for a challenge…
+After the project wrapped up, I did a brief stint at the awesome Axis Animation on a couple of great titles, before moving on to to Pinewood and Warner Bros Studios to work on some fantastic movie projects.
+Working on short term contracts has been a novel experience for me, but I’d urge anyone contemplating doing the same to go for it as you’ll get to work on some really varied and thrilling stuff.